bwgraves/doc-scrape-challenge/md/defer_if_reject.md

-# defer_if_reject undefined; Defer the request if some later restriction would result in a
+# defer_if_reject undefined Defer the request if some later restriction would result in a
 REJECT action.
 This is useful when an allowlisting feature fails due to a temporary problem.
 This feature is available in Postfix version 2.1 and later.